Meme1079/NoteSkin-Selector-Remaster/README.md

 ## About
 This is a completely remastered one of my old mods "NoteSkin Selector", created in 2022.
 This mod heavily improves and enhances everything from the old mod.
 It includes a new friendlier GUI layout for selecting skins more easily, a better optimized and organized code.
 Basically, a more improved version of the current built-in noteskin system in the engine, because that one sucks ass ngl.

-NoteSkin Selector Remastered © 2024 by Meme0179 is licensed under CC BY-NC-ND 4.0
+NoteSkin Selector Remastered © 2024 by Meme1079 is licensed under CC BY-NC-ND 4.0

 ## Installation Requirements
 1. Computer
      - Windows, MacOS, and Linux are only supported when playing this mod.
      - Android, Switch, Consoles and other devices are not supported due to controller issues.
           - Never ask a FUCKING port of this, especially Android I ain't doin' that shit.
-2. Psych Engine & P-Slice
+2. Psych Engine
-     - Some specific version of Psych Engine are only supported when playing this mod:
+     - Versions: 0.7.3, 1.0.3, & 1.0.4 are only supported when playing this mod.
-          - 1.0.3
+     - Other Psych Engine forks **might support** this mod.
-          - 0.7.3
+          - The fork may use an unsupported version of Psych Engine or alter certain Lua & HScript features.

 ## Features
 - A brand new user-friendly graphical user interface (GUI)